Adding milk to tea prevents teeth staining?

-The Tea Drinker’s Guide To Teeth-Friendly Tea Consumption:
+The Tea Drinker’s Guide To Preventing Teeth Staining

-- Be mindful of the Tannin Levels.
-Most teas contain some tannin including green tea, white tea and herbal tea (decaffeinated, too!).
+Most teas contain some tannin including green tea, white tea, and herbal tea (decaffeinated, too!).
 But it is black tea that has the highest levels.

-- Switch: If you are an avid tea drinker here’s one last caveat to keep in mind: the trifecta of rich color, high tannin content, and high acidity maximizes tea’s staining potential.
+If you’re an avid tea drinker here’s one last caveat to keep in mind: the trifecta of rich color, high tannin content, and high acidity maximize tea’s staining potential.
 Alternatives, such as chamomile, are a tooth-friendly choice.

-As you can see, while tea is one of the most widely consumed beverages in the world, it’s not the most conducive to a white, bright smile.
-If you drink tea all day, try to cut down or replace a few cups with an alternative.
+Although tea is one of the most widely-consumed beverages in the world, it’s not conducive to a white, bright smile.

-And as the study indicates, when you do sit down to enjoy that cozy cup of tea, splash in a little milk to protect your smile.
-And if your teeth are already stained, think about an in-office teeth whitening treatment.
-We do tons of these every week and our patients are in love with the results: The Best Teeth Whitening In New York City.
+So, when you sit down to enjoy that cozy cup of tea, splash in a little milk to protect your smile.
+If your teeth are already stained, think about an in-office teeth whitening treatment.
+We’re open in NYC and have implemented advanced air purification and aerosol mitigation measures…far beyond most dental practices.